-Zendesk provides a standard set of default triggers that you can use and you can also create your own triggers as needed.
-Admins and agents with permission to manage business rules can create triggers.
+There is a set of standard triggers that you can use and you can also create your own triggers.
+Admins and agents in custom roles with permission to manage business rules can create triggers.

-- In Admin Center, click the Objects and rules icon () in the sidebar, then select Business rules > Triggers.
+- In Admin Center, click Objects and rules in the sidebar, then select Business rules > Triggers.

 - Click Add trigger.